 Your goal with a display ad on Amazon is to increase brand awareness and potentially land a sale while providing a great shopping experience for your target customers.

 For this to happen, you need to open your ad account.
 Then, you can use automated targeting or manual keywords to identify a specific target audience.

 Although you’re just getting started, you want to consider pairing a Product Display Ad with a Sponsored Brand Ad since it will help you maximize brand awareness.

 This will help build a more robust advertising strategy and engage customers at every step before purchase.
 Consider starting with 1 product ad and one brand ad.

 To create your first ad, visit the advertising tab, then click on create a campaign.
 Then, pick your product from your pre-existing list in Amazon Seller Central.

-Give your campaign a name; this is to help you identify it later.
+Give your campaign a name to help you identify it later.
 Set the budget you want; there is no minimum daily budget on Amazon, unlike LinkedIn or other platforms.